 If you’ve seen children flying through the air, springing and spinning around your local area don’t dismiss it as horseplay, take a moment to look at what they do.
-It is likely that you’ve come across practitioners of the latest freestyle acrobatic discipline called parkour, or ‘free-running’.
+It is likely that you’ve come across practitioners of the exciting freestyle acrobatic discipline of parkour, ‘free-running’, ‘tricking’ or similar.

-There has been a recent surge in popularity of this discipline mainly among teenagers, as it does not involve any specific equipment and is challenging, exhilarating and requires a high level of skill and control.
+There has been a surge in popularity of these disciplines mainly among teenagers, as it does not involve any specific equipment and is challenging, exhilarating and requires a high level of skill and control.

-Classes run in a very different way to our structured ability-based classes, as members are encouraged to discover their own style and technique, with helpful guidance and support from qualified and experienced coaches.
+Classes run in a very different way to our structured ability-based gymnastics classes, as members are encouraged to discover their own style and technique, with helpful guidance, support and ideas from our experienced coaches.

-For more information please see our Freestyle Gymnastics page describing how our classes run.
+For more information please see our Parkour activities page describing how our classes run.

 Why not come and try it yourself?
 Get in touch to book yourself in for a trial.

 Parkour is largely defined as the physical discipline of training to overcome any obstacle within one’s path by adapting one’s movements to the environment.
 It is also a state of mind, rather than simply a set of actions, which encourages practitioners, known as ‘traceur’ and ‘traceuse’s, to overcome and adapt to everyday mental and emotional obstacles as well as enjoying the challenge of conquering physical barriers.